RoryAJames/TorontoDevelopmentApplications/README.md

 It can be very costly for developers to have a development application denied.
 If an application is denied the developer is left to either go back to the drawing board, or appeal the decision.

-While the review and outcome of each application is independent, and not supposed to be impacted by precedent, I wanted to know whether the outcome of an application can be predicted based on the parameters of the application itself.
+While the review and outcome of each application is supposed to be independent, I suspected that the outcome of each application can be predicted based on the parameters of the application itself.

 ## Model Performance